Serious about taking your brand global?

 Aside from the above, when shipping perishable food internationally, you also need to provide the following documents:

 Other supporting documents, depending on the country of export

 Some countries prohibit certain perishable goods from entering their borders.
 Therefore, you should always check the destination country’s regulations to ensure that their authorities permit the goods you wish to export.
 Almost all edible items are classified as restricted when being exported from Singapore.
 Hence, when shipping perishable items abroad, you will require additional permits and licences from the SFA.

 When shipping perishable items, you must ensure that they remain fresh during transit.
 Using the right packaging, therefore, is key.
 The following tips are important in this regard:

 Understand each food product's needs: One type of packaging may be appropriate for an item but may not be suitable for others.

 Seal properly: Use airtight or vacuum-sealed bags to protect perishable items from air and moisture.

-Ensure protection: Pack fruits and vegetables in appropriately-sized and well-padded boxes to ensure they do not collide into and damage one another.
+Ensure protection: Pack fruits and vegetables in appropriately-sized and well-padded boxes to ensure they do not collide and damage one another in the cargo.

 Prepare accurate labels: Ensure the package contains the proper labels and handling instructions, including temperature requirements.
 This ensures everyone knows they need to be handled and kept at specific temperatures.